databrickslabs/dbignite/README.md

 > to other health data models.

 **ASUMMPTIONS TO BE VALIDATED**:
-- No REST API integration, only bundle files.
+- For the first phase, we only output a customized, denormalized version of the OMOP data model.
 - Because we are only focused on patient centric exploratory analytics in the first phase, we only parse top level patient data from bundles.
 (You can put whatever you want in a bundle as long as it has a relationship to a patient.
   We will visualize at the patient granularity).
-- For the first phase, we only output acutomozed, denormalized version of the OMOP data model.
+- No REST API integration, only bundle files.

 # Design Principles
 - Data Model Agnostic ("Interoperable")